ppoffice/hexo-theme-icarus/source/_posts/en/FAQ.md

 {% img /gallery/image.jpg "Image title" %}
 ```

-In this case, you may omit the subdirectory of your domain name.
+In this case, you may omit the subdirectory from your image path.
 You can refer to [Hexo documentation](https://hexo.io/docs/tag-plugins#Image) for more details.

 <article class="message is-primary" style="font-size:inherit">